US States by Unemployment Rate, 2026

 Is this the average unemployment rate for all of 2026?

-No. This is a February 2026 snapshot based on the latest available official state-level BLS release as of May 5, 2026.
+No. This is a February 2026 snapshot based on official state-level BLS data.
 It should not be described as a full-year 2026 average.

 Why is the District of Columbia included?